UCAS code: F800

 The United Nations Sustainable Development Goals are a call for action to address the significant global challenges of our generation.

-There are seventeen overarching goals with a timeline set to 2030.
+There are 17 overarching goals with a timeline set to 2030.
 Nearly all countries in the world have committed to this plan.

 They address challenges such as: